Jue Yao: Early life and education

 Jue Yao is the daughter of Di Yao, who was the conductor of the Shanghai Film Orchestra.
-She started performing at the age of 7 and later followed her father and moved to Hong Kong in the late 1970s, when Reform and Opening-up started around the same time in China.
+She started performing at the age of 7 and later followed her father and moved to Hong Kong in the late 1970s, when the reform and opening up started around the same time in China.
 As a child, Jue Yao disliked playing the violin, and had tried cutting the violin strings to get out of practicing the violin She only started appreciating the violin when she went to the middle school affiliated with Shanghai Conservatory of Music.
 When she was 16, she was one of the prize winners in the inaugural China National Violin Competition.

 In 1981, Jue Yao recorded her first album and became the first violinist to perform in Taiwan, where she was promoting her album.
 In 1982, she was awarded a full scholarship by the San Francisco Conservatory of Music to continue her violin studies with Zaven Melikian.
 As a first-year student at the conservatory, she won the school’s concerto competition playing Paganini’s Violin Concerto.
 In 1988, she graduated with a master’s degree from the Juilliard School of New York where she studied under Dorothy DeLay.